*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 This Mount Equinox trail is a 6.8 mile round-trip hike that is steep and challenging.
 It is recommended most for intermediate to advanced hikers, or those in good shape who relish a challenge.
 That Equinox mountain view from the summit is well worth the climb.

 The price, like the drive, is also a bit steep (pun intended!)
-The toll road will cost you $20 for the vehicle and driver and an additional $5 per passenger.
+The toll road will cost you $25 or $30 for the vehicle and driver (depending on time of year) and an additional $5 per passenger.
 In my experience, this is worth the cost, though!
+Please note Skyline Drive is only open from Memorial Day Weekend to October 31st.

-Browse one of New England’s best independent bookstores
+5. Browse one of New England’s best independent bookstores: Northshire Bookstore

-Manchester is home to one of our favorite bookstores in New England, the Northshire Bookstore.
+Manchester is home to one of my favorite bookstores in New England, the Northshire Bookstore.
 This is an independent bookstore that has been in business for decades.
-Before opening as the Northshire in 1976, the building housed an inn.
+Before opening as the Northshire in 1976, this Main Street building housed an inn.

 Today, the bookstore is a cozy, inviting shop that makes you want to browse for HOURS.
 There are thousands of great books lining the shelves, including discounted used books.
 This Manchester bookstore is arranged in sections, and you’ll find special sections for bookseller recommendations, local Vermont books, and more.